sylumer/automators/Meta/Documentation/Episode Build.md

 - `30 17-23 * * 5`
 - `30 0-12 * * 6`
 ### Shortcut: Process Outstanding Automators Episodes
-The Shortcut determines if there are any podcast episodes to process and then triggers a separate process to process each of them is there are.
+The shortcut determines if there are any podcast episodes to process and then triggers a separate process to process each of them is there are.

 ```mermaid
 flowchart TB